ArduPilot/ardupilot_wiki/common/source/docs/common-tbs-rc.rst

 If you wish to use telemetry then a TBS receiver can be connected to a UART utilizing the `CRSF <https://www.team-blacksheep.com/products/prod:crossfire_tx>`__ protocol.

-CRSF is a single-wire, half-duplex protocol that supports integrated telemetry and a number of other features.
+CRSF is a full-duplex protocol that supports integrated telemetry and a number of other features.
+Connect the RX pin of the UART to the TX pin of the CRSF device and vice versa.
+Currently a full-duplex UART connection is required.

-In the configuration of the serial port select the RCIN protocol and set the serial options to half-duplex operation.
+In the configuration of the serial port select the RCIN protocol.
 So for example for serial port 4:

 - Set :ref:`SERIAL4_PROTOCOL <SERIAL4_PROTOCOL>` = 23
-- Set :ref:`SERIAL4_OPTIONS <SERIAL4_OPTIONS>` = 4
 - Set :ref:`RSSI_TYPE <RSSI_TYPE>` = 3

-Many single board flight controllers support RC input on serial port 6 only exposing the RX connection.
-For F7 flight controllers, such as the Kakute F7, it is necessary to swap the RX and TX pins in order to support CRSF.
-It is also necessary to support serial access on the UART by using the board's alternate configuration:

-- Set :ref:`SERIAL6_PROTOCOL <SERIAL6_PROTOCOL>` = 23
-- Set :ref:`SERIAL6_OPTIONS <SERIAL6_OPTIONS>` = 12
-- Set :ref:`RSSI_TYPE <RSSI_TYPE>` = 3
-- Set :ref:`BRD_ALT_CONFIG <BRD_ALT_CONFIG>` = 1

 With the receiver connected and configured correctly proceed with RC calibration as normal.